jharwell/sierra/docs/src/glossary.rst

       - Different random seeds

-   Output .csv
+   Experimental Run Data

-      A CSV file generated as an output from a single :term:`Experimental Run`.
+      A csv/arrow/etc file generated as an output from a single :term:`Experimental Run`.
 It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run.

-   Averaged .csv
+   Averaged Experimental Run Data

-      A CSV file generated as from averaging files from multiple :term:`Experimental Runs<Experimental Run>`.
+      A csv/arrow/etc file generated as from averaging files from multiple :term:`Experimental Runs<Experimental Run>`.
 It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run (i.e., a time series).

-   Collated .csv
+   Collated Experimental Run Data

-      A CSV file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
-Collated CSV files contain a set columns, one per :term:`Experiment` in the :term:`Batch Experiment`.
-Each column is the captured value of a `single` column within an :term:`Output .csv`.
+      A csv/arrow/etc file created by SIERRA during stage 3.
+Collated files contain a set columns, one per :term:`Experiment` in the :term:`Batch Experiment`.
+Each column is the captured value of a *single* column within an :term:`Experimental Run Output File`.
 This is to capture a specific aspect of the behavior of the swarm within a batch experiment, for use in graph generation.

    Summary .csv

       A CSV file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
-A summary CSV file created from a :term:`Collated .csv` file by taking the last row; this usually corresponds to steady-state behavior, which is what you are after.
-However, you can also capture transient behaviors by creating :term:`Collated .csv` and :term:`Summary .csv` files from captured :term:`Experimental Run` outputs over short stretches of time--SIERRA does not know the difference.
+A summary CSV file created from a :term:`Collated Experimental Run Data` file by taking the last row; this usually corresponds to steady-state behavior, which is what you are after.
+However, you can also capture transient behaviors by creating :term:`Collated Experimental Run Data` and :term:`Summary .csv` files from captured :term:`Experimental Run` outputs over short stretches of time--SIERRA does not know the difference.

    Inter-Batch .csv